Lebanon Cedars: History

 Lebanon first hosted minor league baseball with the Lebanon team of the 1889 Middle States League.
 The Lebanon Cedars were immediately preceded by the 1890 Lebanon team, which played as members of the Atlantic Association.

 In 1891, minor league baseball continued in Lebanon, as the Lebanon "Cedars" became members of the Eastern Association.
 The Eastern Association formed as a Class A level league, the highest level of minor league baseball in the era, playing under the leadership of league president Charles D. White.
 The Albany Senators, Buffalo Bisons, New Haven Nutmegs, Providence Clamdiggers, Rochester Hop Bitters, Syracuse Stars and Troy Trojans teams joined the Cedars in beginning league play on April 26, 1891.

 The "Cedars" nickname corresponds to both the Cedar of Lebanon a species of wood, also referenced in the Bible and the timber industry in Lebanon in the era.

 The Lebanon Cedars ended the 1891 Eastern Association season with a record of 48-73, placing fourth in the final standings.
-Joseph McAllister, Jim Randall and James Farrington served as managers.
+Joseph McAllister, Jim Randall and James Farrington served as the Lebanon managers during the season.
 Lebanon finished last of the four remaining teams, finishing 37.0 games behind the first place Buffalo Bisons in the final standings, as the New Haven, Providence, Rochester and Syracuse teams each folded before completing the season.
 21 players on the 1891 Lebanon Cedars' roster advanced to play in the major leagues.

 The Lebanon franchise did not return to Eastern Association play in 1892.
-Lebanon instead continued play as the Lebanon Pretzel Eaters, who became charter members of the Class B level Pennsylvania State League, continuing play at Penryn Park.
+Lebanon instead joined a new league and continued play as the Lebanon Pretzel Eaters, who became charter members of the Class B level Pennsylvania State League.
+The Pretzel Eaters team continued hosting minor league home games at Penryn Park.

 (2011) Cornwell and Lebanon Railroad Station, constructed in 1885.
 National Register of Historic Places.